-Temperatures were reported in $0.5^{\circ}C$ increments from $-10.0^{\circ}C$ to $20.0^{\circ}C$ .
-The range was chosen by considering the climatology for the UK, across a typical range of altitudes.
-Near to the event time this range was changed a little based on the long-range forecast (doing this on the basis of a short-range forecast might well have helped things).
+Temperatures were reported in 0.5° C increments from -10° C to 20° C. The range was chosen by considering the climatology for the UK, across a typical range of altitudes.
+Near to the event time, this range was changed a little based on the long-range forecast (doing this on the basis of a short-range forecast might well have helped things).
 The temperature resolution used was chosen as a compromise between the magnitude of the expected temperature changes, the typical accuracy and precision of common thermometers, and the range of temperatures that needed to be covered.
-For example, although it is clearly beneficial to cover a wide range of parameter values at high resolution, including too many values would make the web-form interface cumbersome.
+For example, although it is clearly beneficial to cover a wide range of parameter values at high resolution, including too many values would make the webform interface cumbersome.
 Analysis of the NEWEx observations suggested this was an infrequent problem, but there are suggestions that the inclusion of sub-zero temperatures may have caused some confusion.
-For example, one submission was found to have submitted temperature very similar in magnitude to several other closely located submissions, except that the temperature values entered were negative.
+For example, one submission was found to have submitted temperatures very similar in magnitude to several other closely located submissions, except that the temperature values entered were negative.

 Participants were provided with basic instructions on how to measure air temperatures, stating that measurements should be taken in the shade to reduce the effect of radiation errors [12].
-The type of thermometer that should be used was not specified, other than requiring a resolution of at least $0.5^{\circ}C$ .
-This decision was made to help encourage participation, as it was considered that overly specifying the type of thermometer could make NEWEx inaccessible to some groups.
-This means we are unable to quantify the errors associated with each submitted temperature.
-Meteorological thermometry was reviewed by [12], who concluded that the accuracy of liquid-in-glass thermometers is typically $\pm 0.2^{\circ}C$ while the accuracy of some inexpensive digital thermometers can be much poorer.
+The type of thermometer that should be used was not specified, other than requiring a resolution of at least 0.5° C. This decision was made to help encourage participation, as it was considered that overly specifying the type of thermometer could make NEWEx inaccessible to some groups.
+This means that we are unable to quantify the errors associated with each submitted temperature.
+Meteorological thermometry was reviewed by Harrison [12], who concluded that the accuracy of liquid-in-glass thermometers is typically $\pm 0.2^{\circ}$ C whereas the accuracy of some inexpensive digital thermometers can be much poorer.
 These errors are comparable in magnitude to the eclipse-induced temperature effects that we aim to observe.
-However, by averaging multiple submissions these errors can be suppressed and robust estimates of temperature can be made; for this reason, NEWEx relies on effective participation.
-Therefore we can have more confidence in the NEWEx results in regions with high participation, while the uncertainties are larger in areas with lower participation.
+However, by averaging multiple submissions, these errors can be suppressed and robust estimates of temperature can be made; for this reason, NEWEx relies on effective participation.
+Therefore, we can have more confidence in the NEWEx results in regions with high participation, while the uncertainties are larger in areas with lower participation.